lasik marketing landing pages

 The solution?
 Landing pages.

-Marketing funnels – or Patient Pipelines – are an important tool for any LASIK practice’s marketing strategy, and landing pages are an important part of the Pipeline structure.
+Marketing funnels – or Patient Pipelines – are an important tool for any refractive surgery or LASIK practice’s marketing strategy, and landing pages are an important part of the Pipeline structure.

 The primary function that landing pages fulfill for pipelines is allowing you to become increasingly focused in on your audience, giving them information about one primary topic and providing just one specific action for them to take after they review the landing page – usually, getting in touch with you.